 source user is the individual or business that has been onboarded as a Dwolla Customer record.
 The

 destination user is identified as your Master Dwolla Account.

 In this quickstart guide, you’ll learn the following key concepts involved with receiving funds from your end user’s bank account:

 - Choosing and creating the Customer type for your sending Customer

-- Associate a verified funding source (bank or credit union account) with the customer
+- Attaching a funding source (bank account) to the Customer